Table of Contents

 Tanning salons first opened in the United States during the late 1970s.
-Back then, generally only one type of sunbed was available.
+Back then, generally, only one type of sunbed was available.
 Today, there are two distinct types of light beds on the market: ultraviolet (UV) tanning beds and red light beds, both of which are available for home and commercial use.
 Let's discuss their differences and determine which of the two is best for your specific needs.

 What is a UV bed?

-When thinking about sunbeds, UV beds are what usually comes to mind.
+When thinking about sunbeds, UV beds are what usually come to mind.
 These are tanning beds that emit ultraviolet light, including both UVA (with an approximate 320-400 nm wavelength) and UVB (with an approximate 280-320 nm wavelength).

 Exposure to UVA and UVB lights contributes to the development of a tan.
 UVA produces an immediate result, while UVB exposure causes delayed tanning, where the effects develop slowly over a number of days.
 In addition to tanning the skin, when UVB rays hit cholesterol in the skin cells, it provides the energy for vitamin D synthesis to occur, which has numerous benefits for the mind and body.
 UV sunbeds produce more UVA than UVB, allowing it to provide an instantaneous glow, according to Harvard Health.